Support Us

 Acceptance: I acknowledge that this has happened, and I cannot change it.

-Although these stages are presented in a neat and concise format, there is nothing neat or concise when it comes to one’s personal journey with grief.
+Although these stages are presented in a neat and concise format, there is nothing neat or straightforward when it comes to one’s journey with grief.
 Even Elisabeth Kubler-Ross herself, a psychiatrist who first discussed the theory, said that the stages of grief were not meant to be packaged so neatly.

 In recent years, many have begun to challenge this theory and argue that it has no application to those bereaved.
-In addition, there is argument that the “stages” were never proven as a fact.
+In addition, there is an argument that the “stages” were never proven as a fact.
 They were merely a hypothetical concept developed with personal bias.

-The stages of grief, now termed “grief indicators” are:
+The stages of grief, now termed “grief indicators,” are:

 Yearning